My Logo Design Process: How to Design a Logo in Three Phases

 Present your best ideas in person/directly.

 I prefer to schedule an appointment to present my own work in person or over the phone.
-The client doesn’t see the first set of concepts until the meeting.
-I will review my presentation deck while indicating how each concept addresses the client’s preferences, must-sees, and research.
-I usually give the client a day to review the presented concepts and provide feedback on the option they would like to see developed.
+The client doesn’t see the first concept until the meeting.
+I will review my presentation deck while indicating how the concept addresses the client’s preferences, must-sees, and research.
+I usually give the client a day to review the presented concept and provide feedback.

 Logo Design Process PHASE TWO: